Knowing your children and their personalities is SO important.

 Acknowledge feelings.

-For now, this exercise will help you empathize with your child.
-And eventually she'll learn to recognize what winds her up before she goes over the edge.
+she'll learn to recognize what winds her up before she goes over the

 Reward good behavior.